Nebukam/PCGExtendedToolkit/_sources/doc-filter-ecosystem/index.md

 ---
 layout: page
 title: Filter Ecosystem
-subtitle: Combine multiple filters
+subtitle: PCGEx' handy filter system
-summary: The **Uber Filter** node is a one-stop node for all your filtering needs.
+summary: The **Filter Ecosystem** is a collection of filter factory nodes that can be leveraged by numerous PCGEx nodes in a powerful and creative ways.
 color: red
 splash: icons/icon_misc-sort-points.svg
 preview_img: previews/index-filter-ecosystem.png